Becoming Familiar with Northern Thailand

 But hey… this is Thailand.

 The Loy Krathong festival was such a special experience that we wrote a whole post about it (and the photos are pretty awesome too).
-Click here to read Lanterns Everywhere at the Loy Krathong Festival in Chiang Mai, Thailand.
+Click here to read our full experience at the festival: Lanterns Everywhere at the Loy Krathong Festival in Chiang Mai, Thailand.

 Making New Friends in Chiang Mai